1991 ITV franchise auctions: Broadcasting Act 1990

 The most controversial feature of the bill was the proposed reform of how ITV franchises would be awarded.
 Douglas Hurd described the procedure used in 1980 as "a system of despotism tempered by assassination".
 Thatcher wanted to bring new companies with more competitive instincts into ITV to drive down costs across the industry.
 The government announced that the next franchise round would be decided by competitive tender – in effect, a blind auction.
 Franchises would be awarded to the company offering the highest annual stipend to the Treasury, with no other factors considered.
 The proposal was deeply unpopular.
 The Campaign for Quality Television, which included public figures like Judi Dench, Esther Rantzen and John Cleese, was formed to lobby against the government's plan and demanded that franchises be awarded to the company willing to spend the most on programming.
 The producer and director Simon Albury told the Financial Times: "Money to the Treasury is the government’s over-riding concern; and viewers will be offered programmes of lower quality and narrower range."

 Though on its publication, David Mellor, the minister responsible, described the bill as "a great leap forward in the direction of wider choice in broadcasting", the auction mechanism was watered down on its way through parliament.
 A quality threshold was introduced, as were tests relating to financial sustainability.
 After the bill was approved by MPs in 1990, The Stage reported that these changes had reduced interest in the franchises among major international players like NBC and Canal+, and that the likelihood of a major shake-up in ITV was now diminished, especially with the onset of the early 1990s recession.

+The bill did not initially include a franchise for the national teletext service for ITV and Channel 4.
+Instead, it proposed that each of the 'spare lines' occupied by the current teletext provider ORACLE would be auctioned individually to the highest bidders who would not necessarily have to use the lines to provide a teletext service.
+After a campaign led by ORACLE, the bill was amended to include a franchise for a public teletext service.